binlist.net — how a Fuerteventura holiday side-project became iinlist.com

 Why I built binlist.net on holiday

 Summer 2013.
-Corralejo, northern Fuerteventura.
+Playitas, southern Fuerteventura — the resort on the Atlantic side down by Gran Tarajal.
 Rented apartment, small balcony, Canary wind doing its thing.
 I had an idea for a side-project that needed to look up cards by BIN and I did not want to pay a payments vendor €200/month for it.
 The existing free options were:

 • Wikipedia’s IIN list — reasonably accurate for well-known schemes, woefully incomplete for niche issuers, updated by volunteers who don’t work in payments.